OtabekMirzakhmedov/RSS-Final/.github/pull_request_template.md

 # How Has This Been Tested?

-Please describe the tests that you ran to verify your changes.
+Please describe the tests if you prepared ones, point out to what features/fixes these tests relate.
 Provide instructions so we can reproduce.
-Please also list any relevant details for your test configuration
+Please also list any relevant details for your test configuration.

+Make sure that existing tests pass locally with your new features/fixes.

 - [ ] Test A
 - [ ] Test B